Tyson Robinson, 2007

 In between archiving and anniversaries I conduct oral histories, manage websites, bring in lecturers and maintain display cases.
 The unit also supports an annual week of events every October called Heritage Days.
 Each year Mayo creates a historic film and produces displays for each campus.
 In Arizona, I host a premiere with more than eight showings and host an ice cream social for over 6,000 individuals.
 I also manage a premedical scholars program with 50 undergraduate students from Arizona State University.
 The program includes lectures and medical skills labs throughout the school year and provides opportunities for the students to shadow Mayo physicians and allied health staff.

 Outside of Mayo Clinic I am the president of the Central Arizona Museum Association (CAMA).
 CAMA maintains a website, hosts meetings and professional development events, and distributes a regularly updated brochure about member museums in the Phoenix area.
-I am also on the local host committee for the 2018 Annual Meeting & Museum Expo for American Alliance of Museums (AAM) in Phoenix.
-We are planning several exciting events for the conference and are very enthusiastic to host the first AAM conference in Arizona.
+I was also on the local host committee for the 2018 Annual Meeting & Museum Expo for American Alliance of Museums (AAM) in Phoenix.
+We planned several exciting events for the conference and were very enthusiastic to host the first AAM conference in Arizona.

 My classes and experiences in the MUSE program at Kansas University provided the foundation for my career in the museum field and at Mayo Clinic.
 In each class I gained valuable knowledge that I utilize constantly, from archival skills to exhibition design to museum theory.
 My advice for future students and graduates is to be involved with as many events and opportunities as you can at Kansas.
 You never know when you might call upon these experiences in your future endeavors.